Perfume Making in Seoul, Korea [Sponsored by Trazy]

 You should realise by now that we are smelling different scents quite a lot.
 Wouldn’t our sense of smell be confused after a while?
 Fret not!
 A jar of coffee beans is available for us to smell and “relax” our nose, something like cleansing our palate during wine tasting.

 All in all, the whole process took about 50 minutes.
-This includes the time we were entertaining baby Evangeline and running after her as she hustled around the small shop barefooted. p.s.
+This includes the time we were entertaining Baby E and running after her as she hustled around the small shop barefoot. p.s.
 The warm respite might be the reason for her to take off her own shoes.

 The Final Product

 She pasted the labels on the bottles and wrapped them in nice boxes!
-She had thoughtfully gave us different wrappings to distinguish the two bottles.
-The blue box with white ribbons belonged to the man, my hubby, and the white box belong to me.
+She had thoughtfully given us different wrappings to distinguish the two bottles.
+The blue box with white ribbons belonged to the man, my hubby, and the white box belonged to me.

-Her final instructions for us was to let the perfume ferment for two weeks.
-This is for the perfume to emanate an even better smelling scent.
+Her final instructions for us were to let the perfume ferment for two weeks.
+This is for the perfume to emanate an even better-smelling scent.

 It was really a fun experience to do it with hubby.
 He found it enjoyable too!
 Moreover, we could bring home this special gift we made for ourselves.
 With so many permutations to make a perfume, it’s really cool to customise and have our own one-of-a-kind perfume!